Cross-talk and interference enhance information capacity of a signaling pathway: Results

-Eq.\eqref{BindingModel} is a dynamical picture of the fractional occupation of the binding site by each TF.
-At steady state the mean fractional occupation is denoted by $\bar{n}_{12}$.
-We incorporate thermal fluctuations around this mean by introducing small fluctuations in the rate constants $\delta k_{1,2}$ and $\delta l_{1,2}$, and linearizing fluctuations in $\delta n_{1,2}$ around the mean.
-The TF concentrations do not fluctuate; they are the fixed inputs of the system.
-Fluctuations in $n_{1,2}$ effectively introduce noise in the estimates of the concentrations, $p(\n|\vc)$.
+Eq.\ref{BindingModel} is a dynamical picture of the fractional occupation of the binding site by each TF.
+At steady state the mean fractional occupation is denoted by $\bar{n}_{1,2}$.
+We incorporate thermal fluctuations by introducing small fluctuations in $F_{1,2}$, capturing thermal kicks of energy that result in binding/unbinding events by effectively changing the binding energy.
+We do not worry about fluctuations in $c$ itself --extrinsic noise: the TF concentrations do not fluctuate; they are the fixed inputs of the system.
+Fluctuations in the fractional occupation of the binding site $n_{1,2}$ effectively introduce noise in the read-out of the concentrations, $p(\n|\vc)$.